Please visit our sponsors

 Leaves are attached to the main stem in a number of different ways and some plants will have more than one type of attachment.
 For simplicity, I use just the following:

-There are many leaf shapes, but only a few basic types used on this site:
+While there are many leaf shapes, only a few basic types are used on this site:

 - Compound: 2 or more distinct small leaves (leaflets) that arise from a single stalk, considered 1 leaf as a whole.
 When 3 or more leaves arise from a central point, it is palmately compound